 On the other hand, the automated payment process moves much more briskly, with Goldman Sachs estimating that automation can save 70 to 80 percent of time for accounts payable staff.
 Meanwhile, Stampli has found that its SaaS payments automation service can lead to approvals as much as five times faster.

 The automated process is quicker because, among other things, invoices are processed electronically (or by mail, then scanned).
-Then three-way matching is easy with automation systems since they can pull open purchase orders from a financial system and each invoice can include document attachments for reference.
+Then three-way matching is easy with invoice tracking software since they can pull open purchase orders from a financial system and each invoice can include document attachments for reference.
 Moreover, approval workflows suggest the appropriate approvers based on the organizations processes.
 What would normally take weeks or even months when done manually can be done in a matter of days.

 Quicker payment processes, of course, save companies time and money, with B2B payment automation systems able to justify the costs given the recouped resources and time.
 They also lead to happier contractors and vendors, and a greater possibility of them agreeing to vital but sometimes-elusive early payment discounts, since they’re getting paid sooner.